jianglicalifornia/Notes/misc_phd.md

-Random stuffs about getting out of the PhD
+Getting out of the PhD
 ========

 [Advice for Landing a Faculty Position](http://www.cs.princeton.edu/~jrex/faculty-advice.html)